-By learning about the principles of plant genetics, crop genetic engineering, plant pathology, and crop protection, students are equipped with the skills to nurture the next generation of seeds to energize the world and their future.
+By learning about the principles of plant genetics, crop genetic engineering, plant pathology, and crop protection, learners are equipped with the skills to nurture the next generation of seeds to energize the world and their future.

 Feed & Energize Our World

 The population of the world is expected to hit 9.7 billion people by 2050.
 We need more efficient and hardy crops to adequately feed this massive population.
-Students of this program will gain the skills they need to contribute new and innovative solutions to this global issue of food production.
+Learners of this program will gain the skills they need to contribute new and innovative solutions to this global issue of food production.

 The curriculum focuses on: